Written By

 There is no cure for silicosis.
 The latency period, which is the time between exposure and first symptoms, ranges from a few years to decades.

-Since exposure to silica dust is preventable, individuals required to work in unsafe conditions where inhalation is likely are not responsible for their exposure.
+Since exposure to silica dust is preventable, individuals who work in unsafe conditions where inhalation is likely are not typically responsible for exposure.
 Employers have a duty to implement prevention measures or work with safer materials.
 Liability for the resulting health complications rests with these employers.

 Unfortunately, many workers are unaware of the dangers they face in their workplaces, especially if organizations are not forthcoming about the environmental health conditions.
-There is an increase in the number of marginalized workers receiving a diagnosis of silicosis.
+Marginalized workers are often diagnosed with silicosis.
 Latino men make up a large population of those affected.

 Silica Exposure in the Workplace